JarryShaw/MacDaily/README.md

   -t, --tree            show dependencies as a tree
 ```

-&emsp; If arguments omit, `jsdeps brew` will stand alone, and do nothing.
+&emsp; If arguments omit, `jsdaily dependency brew` will stand alone, and do nothing.
 To show dependency of all packages, use `-a` or `--all` option.
-And when using `-p` or `--package`, if given wrong package name, `jsdeps brew` might give a trivial “did-you-mean” correction.
+And when using `-p` or `--package`, if given wrong package name, `jsdaily dependency brew` might give a trivial “did-you-mean” correction.

 &nbsp;

 <a name="logging"> </a>

-##### `jslogging`
+##### `logging`

-&nbsp; `jslogging` is a logging manager written in Python 3.6 and Bash 3.2, which automatically log all applications and/or packages installed through --
+&nbsp; `jsdaily logging` is a logging manager written in Python 3.6 and Bash 3.2, which automatically log all applications and/or packages installed through --

   - `apm` -- Atom packages
+  - `gem` -- Ruby packages
+  - `npm` -- Node.js modules
   - `pip` -- Python packages, in both version of 2.7 and 3.6, running under [CPython](https://www.python.org) or [PyPy](https://pypy.org) compiler, and installed through `brew` or official disk images
   - `brew` -- [Homebrew](https://brew.sh) packages
   - `cask` -- [Caskroom](https://caskroom.github.io) applications